oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2014

+- If you need a re-exam of your post-mortem report, please hand in a revised version by 1st of Sept.
+2014.
+Contact Emil or Eric on information what needs to be improved!
 - Exam and Post-Mortem reports have been marked.
-Unfortunately, it will not be possible to have an exam review before the summer.
-If you want to do an exam review after Aug-11, please register by mail to Eric
+If you want to do an exam review, please register by mail to Eric
-- You can of course access your exam during opening hours of the student office.
 - Thanks for a very active course, I really enjoyed working with you and learned a lot!
 Have a great summer!
 --Eric